Markionium/dhis2-history/dhis2-live-installer/INSTALLER-README.txt

 There are a number of different installers that will be generated for different purposes.

 1)DHIS2 Windows Live

 This version of the installer is appropriate for Microsoft Windows with a pre-existing JRE.

 2) DHIS2 Windows Embedded JRE

-This version of the installer will include a pre-packed JRE (Java Runtime Edition) with the installer.
+This version of the installer will include a pre-packed:

+o JRE (Java Runtime Edition).
 This version therefore will not require a user to have Java pre-installed on their machine, but will increase the size of the installer by about 30 MB.
-Place a copy of the JRE in the /resources/jre/jre6 folder.
+Place a copy of the JRE in /resources/jre/jre6.
-Note that the JRE is referring to the extracted collection of files, not the Windows executable installer.
+Note that JRE is referring to the extracted collection of files, not the Windows executable installer.
 One way to obtain this is to install JRE on Windows and copy the extracted JRE directory into this project.

+o Firefix browser.
+Place a copy of Firefox Portable in /resources/browser/FirefoxPortable.
+Note that Firefox portable is referring to the extracted collection of files, not the Windows executable installer.
+One way to obtain this is to install Firefox portable on Windows and copy the extracted FirefoxPortable directory into this project.

+o Demo database.
+Place a copy of the H2 demo database (called "demo.h2.db") into resources/demodb.

 You will now enter into a rather lengthy